 Provide Information On Your Vaccinations

 On the next page, provide information about your vaccination status.
 If you're unvaccinated, you need to provide a negative COVID-19 test result taken no later than 72 hours before your trip to Thailand.
-On the other hand, vaccinated travelers need to upload their vaccination certificate.
+On the other hand, vaccinated travelers need to upload their vaccination certificates.

 If you have a certificate with a QR code, add this to get faster results.

-If you're an unvaccinated travel, you need to submit your negative COVID-19 test result on the Thailand Pass registration system.
+If you're an unvaccinated traveler, you need to submit your negative COVID-19 test result on the Thailand Pass registration system.
 If you've started your application more than 3 days before your trip, you won't be able to upload your COVID-19 documents.
-Meaning, you won't be able to apply.
+Meaning you won't be able to apply.
 As such, only start your application once you've received your test result.
 When you use Atlys, you'll be able to start your application without your COVID-19 test.